 - Community Right to Know Toxics Release Inventory (TRI) Reporting (EPCRA TRI or Form R reporting) (Section 313)

 Several of the reporting requirements overlap.
 Facilities need to understand the chemical classifications, definitions and reporting thresholds for each section to determine compliance requirements.
-The U.S. EPA List of Lists [PDF] is a consolidated list of chemicals subject to reporting requirements.

 Emergency Planning: EPCRA Sections 301-303 (40 CFR Chapter 1,Subchapter J Part 355 Subparts A and B)